| CloserLook > Romans > Romans 4:1-3 |

 result of God's blessings, not

 ~ ~ ~ ~ ~ ~ However, after awhile, Abram seemed to have second thoughts.
 Have you ever noticed?
-Sometimes, after a spiritual victory, our faith begins to falter?
-Maybe, that's what happened to Abram.
+Sometimes, after a spiritual victory, our faith begins to falter.
+Maybe that's what happened to Abram.
 Whatever the case, God felt it necessary to reassure him.
-Gen. 15:1 "After these
+Genesis 15:1 "After these

 things the word of the LORD came unto Abram in a vision, saying, Fear not,

-behold, the word of the LORD came unto him, saying, This shall not be thine
+Genesis 15:4-5 "And, behold, the word of the LORD came unto him, saying, This shall not

 We'll see the significance of that statement in our next lesson.